brenoriba/LStage/README.md

-Staged concurrency kit for Lua
+#Lstage - Stages concurrency kit for lua

-#Lstage
 Lstage is a Lua library for bulding parallel, non-linear pipelines based on the concepts of the SEDA (Staged Event-Driven Architecture).

 ## Compiling and Installing